an-anime-team/an-anime-game-launcher/README.md

 # ⬇️ Download

-Launcher developer does not provide any packages for this programm.
+Launcher developer does not provide any packages for this program.
 Instead, we almost fully rely on other people to maintain them.

 To see the installation guides, please visit [this wiki page](https://github.com/an-anime-team/an-anime-game-launcher/wiki/Installation).